serverless/enterprise/docs/safeguards.md

 - alexaHomeSkill

-**Resolution**: Configure the [Dead Letter Queue with SNS or SQS](https://serverless.com/framework/docs/providers/aws/guide/functions#dead-letter-queue-dlq) for all the functions which require the DLG to be configured.
+**Resolution**: Configure the [Dead Letter Queue with SNS or SQS](https://serverless.com/framework/docs/providers/aws/guide/functions#dead-letter-queue-dlq) for all the functions which require the DLQ to be configured.

 ## Running Policy Checks